-Explore their social media profiles, think about the language they use, how do their followers engage?
+A useful way to research your market is to take a good look at your competitors.
+Explore their social media profiles, read their blog posts, sign up for their email newsletter.
+Think about the language they use.
+How do their followers engage?
 What questions do they ask?
 Check out their followers on social media; what do they like?
 What do they post?

 For example, recently Burger King found that one of their followers on social media was going through chemo treatment and mentioned how much he missed eating at Burger King.
 The social media manager read this and sent the follower a voucher to eat for free when he felt better.
-The voucher cost less than $20 but the increased engagement and lifetime customer loyalty was priceless.
+The voucher cost less than $20 but the increased engagement and lifetime customer loyalty is priceless.

 Social media provides an incredible resource of marketing knowledge and opportunity, all you have to do is get a little adventurous and do a little online exploration.

 And in addition to reviewing social media profiles, take some time to discover what your competitors are blogging about.
 What are they writing about?
 You can learn a lot from their posts, including which topics engage the most response, and which posts leave you with more questions than answers; this gives you a few signposts into the type of content you should develop.